schemaio/schema-java-client/README.md

-## Schema API Client for PHP
+## Schema API Client for Java

-*Schema is the API-centric platform to build and scale ecommerce.*
+*Schema is the platform to build and scale ecommerce.*

-Create an account at https://schema.io
+Create a free account at https://schema.io

 ## Usage example